Tykhon Cherniaiev: Chess career

-From September 2016 to November 2018 Tykhon was assisted by grandmaster Alexander Goloshchapov.
+From September 2016 to November 2018, he was assisted by grandmaster (GM) Alexander Goloshchapov.

-From December 2018 to December 2019 Tykhon trained with coach IM Pavel Sevostianov.
+From December 2018 to December 2019, Cherniaiev trained with coach IM Pavel Sevostianov.

-In March 2019, at age 9 years, he received his first official FIDE title - Arena Grand Master.
+In March 2019, at age 9 years, he received his first official FIDE title, Arena Grand Master.

-In May 2019 Tykhon became the winner of the 11-th Ukrainian Award "Miracle Child 2019".
+In May 2019, Cherniaiev became the winner of the 11th Ukrainian Award "Miracle Child 2019".

-In August 2019 in Minsk (Belarus), at the age 9 years and 5 months, Tykhon Cherniaiev became a Vice World Champion in Rapid at the World Cadet Championships under-12 section.
+In August 2019, at the age 9 years and 5 months in Minsk, Belarus, Cherniaiev became a Vice World Champion in Rapid at the World Cadet Championships under-12 section.

-From October 2019 to May 2020 Tykhon has been conducting joint streams with FM Mike Klein on the ChessKid.com.
+From October 2019 to May 2020, Cherniaiev has been conducting joint streams with FM Mike Klein on the ChessKid.com website.

-In February 2020 in Kramatorsk (Ukraine), at the age 9 years and 11 months, Tykhon Cherniaiev became a Champion of Ukraine in Blitz at the Ukraine Chess Championship 2020, boys - U20.
+In February 2020 in Kramatorsk, Ukraine, at the age 9 years and 11 months, Cherniaiev became a Champion of Ukraine in Blitz at the Ukraine Chess Championship 2020, boys-U20.

-In July 2021 in Kharkiv (Ukraine), at the age 11 years and 4 months, Tykhon Cherniaiev became a Champion of the Kharkiv region among men in Blitz.
+In July 2021 in Kharkiv, Ukraine, at the age 11 years and 4 months, Cherniaiev became a Champion of the Kharkiv region among men in Blitz.

-In January 2022 he received his second official FIDE title - Candidate Master.
+In January 2022, he received his second official FIDE title, Candidate Master.

-In July 2022 Cherniaiev participated in the 21st European Youth Rapid and Blitz Chess Championship, U12 held in Thessaloniki.
+In July 2022, he participated in the 21st European Youth Rapid and Blitz Chess Championship, U12 held in Thessaloniki.
 Without losing a single game in two events, he became a two-time European Chess Champion in Rapid and Blitz.

-In November 2022 Tykhon received his third FIDE title - FIDE Master.
+In November 2022, Cherniaiev received his third FIDE title, FIDE Master.

 Notable games

 In February 2018, at age 7 years and 11 months, Cherniaiev won a 3-minute game against FIDE master Eduard Miller (FIDE rating 2334) in 23 moves.

-In June 2018, at age 8 years and 3 months, he defeated Grandmaster Francisco Vallejo Pons (FIDE rating 2713) in a 10-minute game.
+In June 2018, at age 8 years and 3 months, he defeated GM Francisco Vallejo Pons (FIDE rating 2713) in a 10-minute game.

-In February 2019, at age 8 years and 11 months, he won an informal 12-game internet blitz match against Grandmaster Mikhail Golubev with a score of 6.5-5.5 (+5-4=3).
+In February 2019, at age 8 years and 11 months, he won an informal 12-game internet blitz match against GM Mikhail Golubev with a score of 6½–5½ (+5−4=3).